You Don't Have to Grieve Alone

 There is something uniquely powerful about grieving in community.
 Hearing another woman say "me too" and knowing she truly means it can be one of the most healing experiences in the grief journey.

-Roslene is forming a small, intimate online grief group specifically for women.
+Roslene runs an intimate online grief group specifically for women.
 This is a safe, confidential space where you can process your loss, find your voice, and be witnessed by others who understand what you're carrying.

 The group will be: